The Best Kids Scooters

 With that said, let’s look at a few scooters that are good for 10-year-olds.

-This one is good for almost all ages.
+This one is good for most kids regardless with the age, so it can be considered one of the top choices for young kids.
 However, it’s most recommended for kids ages 8 years old or older.
-It holds up to 220 pounds, and even adults can ride one with ease.
+It is a stable ride and holds up to 220 pounds, and even adults can ride one with ease.
 It lasts a long time, and it has a rear brake to make the process a whole lot easier.
 In addition, it has a great adjustable handlebar height and is made from some tough materials.
 It’s not a high-end product, either, yet it boasts quite a few features.

 Older kids usually like the Razor Scooters A5.
-It comes in three different colors, can be bought for under $100, and gives a pretty smoother ride quality compared to other kick scooters.
+It comes in three different colors, can be bought for under $100, and gives a pretty smoother ride best compared to other kick scooters.

 Source: flickr.com